 TCSAAL Flag Football is played 7 vs. 7.
 The game is played similar to football but with many exceptions as laid out in this rule book.
 The game is 40 minutes long with a running clock except for the final 2 minutes of each half.
-The game will start with a coin flip to determine which team will kick or receive and which end zone each team will defend.
+The game will start with a coin flip called in the air by the visiting team, to determine which team will kick or receive and which end zone each team will defend.
 The end zone each team defends will rotate at the half.
 Also the team starting on offense at the start of the game will start on defense at the start of the second half.
 Each team's goal is to advance the ball down the field in order to cross the endzone and score touchdowns.
 After scoring a touchdown, the scoring team will choose to attempt either a 1 or a 2 point conversion.

 After a score or at the start of the game or the start of the second half teams will begin their next drive from their 20 yard line.

-Offenses can utilize passing or rushing plays in order to advance the ball, however teams are not allowed to use rushing plays when within their opponents No Rush Zone (within their opponents goal line and the 5 yard line, note this does not include plays where the line of scrimmage is the 5 yard line it must be within the 5 yard line and the goal line).
+Offenses can utilize passing or rushing plays in order to advance the ball, however teams are not allowed to use rushing plays when within their opponents No Rush Zone (within their opponent's goal line and the 5 yard line, note this does not include plays where the line of scrimmage is the 5 yard line it must be within the 5 yard line and the goal line).

 The Quarterback is given a 5 second pass protection period at the start of each play to throw the ball.
 When the 5 seconds runs out or there is a pass / handoff of any kind to another player, or the Quarterback advances the ball past the line of scrimmage the defense will be allowed to rush the offense.

 TCSAAL flag football is a no-contact sport that must utilize non-contact screen blocking.
+Screen blocking is only allowed on the line of scrimmage or behind the line.
+There is no down field screening.
 Players are "tackled" by pulling their opponents flags.
 Offense has 4 downs to either gain a first down or score a touchdown.

 1st downs are obtained by passing either of the 20 yard lines or the mid field line regardless of where the drive began.
 If a team fails to score or get a first down on their first 3 attempts, then they can choose to go for it on 4th down or punt the ball.
 At the end of regulation the team with the most points wins the game.
 In the event of a tie, the game will advance to overtime.